department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/links.md

 Links should tell people what action to take, where to go next, or what information to expect when they select the link.

 - Use natural and descriptive language.
+- Add links on a separate line to help make them stand out.
+- Be selective when choosing links.
+Too many links can overwhelm users.
-- Hyperlink the most relevant word or phrase that describes the purpose and target (destination) of the link.
+- Describe the purpose and target (destination) of the link.
 - Don’t make the link so long that the relevant words get lost.
 - Avoid "Click here" as the CTA text.
 - Avoid generic CTA links like "Learn more," "See more," and "Read more" by themselves.
 - Don't punctuate standalone CTA links.
 Exception: When the link text is a question.
-- If the embedded link text comes at the end of a sentence, don't hyperlink the ending punctuation.
 - When a link opens a PDF, YouTube video, XLS or other file format, [use the appropriate link variation]({{ site.baseurl }}/components/link/#variations).

 <div class="do-dont">